trendmicro/terraform-provider-conformity/docs/resources/conformity_profile.md

 ```

 ## Import
-Profile Settings - Can import based on the profile_id that can be found under the outputs upon creation or on the link on cloud conformity console.
+Profile Settings - Can import based on the profile_id that can be found under the outputs upon creation or on the link on Conformity console.
-To get the profile_id, you just need to navigate to the "Profiles" and look for the profile setting that you want to import on Cloud Conformity console and get the profile_id in the URL e.g. https://cloudone.trendmicro.com/conformity/profiles/profile:{profile_id}
+To get the profile_id, you just need to navigate to the "Profiles" and look for the profile setting that you want to import on Conformity console and get the profile_id in the URL e.g. https://cloudone.trendmicro.com/conformity/profiles/profile:{profile_id}

 Run `terraform init`:
 ```hcl